Nima-Khodabandelou/REST_API_MAVEN_PostgreSQL/README.md

 ###
 SELECT * FROM students;
 ##
-application.properties should be modified according to Postgres config and JPA and Hibernate requirements.
+application.properties should be modified according to Postgres config as well as JPA requirements.
 ##
 Controller, Model, Repository, and Exception packages are created and pertinent classes are developed.
+##
+Postman, Swagger UI, or other alternatives may be used for API testing.